waynegraham/registry.clir.org/_projects/2010-the-colonel-howard-a-maccord-collection.md

 ---
 layout: project
-title: "The Colonel Howard A. MacCord Collection"
+title: The Colonel Howard A. MacCord Collection
 ---